victorjlamas/victorjlamas.github.io/research.md

 ### Research

-I am a software-engineering researcher specializing on the development and evolution of variant-rich software systems, specialized in Geographic Information Systems
+As a researcher in software engineering, I focus on the creation and advancement of variant-rich software systems, with a particular focus on Geographic Information Systems.